 In a sense, the startling amount of money contributed by state utilities to fund the ballot measure (over $20 million) illustrated the fear those utilities have for solar’s potential in the Sunshine State.
 The PV market is heating up in Florida – GTM forecasts 1900 percent growth in Florida solar capacity over the next five years.
 Instead of choosing to adapt to solar growth, Florida utilities attempted to block its growth through a misinformation campaign.
 Now that the latter has failed, they will have no choice but to accept the bold future for solar in their state.

-Another reason for solar energy’s strong presence in Florida is the Florida Solar Energy Center (FSEC), a research division of the University of Coastal Florida (UCF).
+Another reason for solar energy’s strong presence in Florida is the Florida Solar Energy Center (FSEC), a research division of the University of Central Florida (UCF).
 The FSEC boasts a massive research and development operation focused on improving solar technologies.
 It has received a number of impressive awards including the Million Solar Roof’s Best Progress Award and the Energy Star for Homes Outstanding Achievement Award.
 The FSEC has contributed a significant amount of technical innovation to the solar PV industry, and it has undoubtedly been influential in driving solar growth in the state of Florida.